ritwyck/Tin-Capital---Office-Help/README.md

 This project features two primary programs: a Dutch email classifier and a PDF editor.

 - **Dutch Email Classifier**: This program automates the sorting of investor responses into "Approved" or "Disapproved" categories, streamlining the workflow for faster decision-making.
+This program utilises downloaded email files (.msg format) and converts them into usable cases.

 - **PDF Editor**: This tool serves as a temporary, local solution for editing PDFs.
 It enhances speed and keeps documents secure until they are transferred to an upcoming secure online service.